williamjizihe/INT21-CCEA/README.md

 # ENSTA Paris INT21 Project

 This repository is for the project of INT21 course at ENSTA Paris.
-It includes the implementation of four distinct algorithms aimed at solving a specific optimization problem: maximizing area coverage with a minimum number of lamps.
+It includes the implementation of four distinct evolutionary algorithms aimed at solving a specific optimization problem: maximizing area coverage with a minimum number of lamps.

 Algorithms Used: